-\textbf{\em Navigability.} One of the main strengths of the discussed latent-geometric network models lies in an explanation of the efficiency of this structure with respect to one of their most common functions, which is transport of information, energy, or other media, without the global knowledge of the network structure~\cite{boguna2009navigability}.
-Latent space guides navigation in the network based on distances between nodes in the space~\cite{boguna2009navigability}.
-That is, instead of finding shortest paths in the network --a computationally intensive combinatorial problem in a dynamic network~\cite{korman2006dynamic}-- a transport process can be geometric, relying only on geodesic distances in the space (Fig.~\ref{part2_Fig_comm}~h).
-Such processes are the more efficient and robust, so that the network is the more navigable, the smaller the~$\gamma$, and the larger the~$\beta$, defining a navigable parameter range to which many real-world networks belong~\cite{boguna2009navigability}.
-Networks in the hyperbolic model described above are nearly maximally efficient for such geometric navigation~\cite{krioukov2010hyperbolic}, which has recently been proven rigorously~\cite{bringmann2017greedy}.
-The main reason behind this phenomenon is the proximity of shortest paths in hyperbolic networks to the corresponding geodesics in the underlying hyperbolic geometry (Fig.~\ref{part2_Fig_comm}~h).
+The main reason behind this phenomenon is the existence, for any pair of nodes in hyperbolic networks, of shortest paths close to the corresponding geodesics in the underlying hyperbolic geometry (Fig.~\ref{part2_Fig_comm}h).
 Another critical factor is the existence of superhubs interconnecting all parts of the network, present as soon as~$\gamma<3$~\cite{krioukov2010hyperbolic}, in which case the networks are known to be ultrasmall worlds~\cite{cohen2003scale}.
 It was demonstrated in Ref.~\cite{boguna2009navigating} that navigation in hyperbolic networks with $\gamma<3$ can always find these ultrashort paths, and thus navigation in these networks is asymptotically optimal.
-The other way around, networks that are maximally navigable by design turned out to be similar to hyperbolic networks, and many real-world networks were found to contain large fractions of their maximum-navigability skeletons~\cite{gulyas2015navigable}, the human brain example shown in Fig.~\ref{part2_Fig_comm}~j.
+The other way around, networks that are maximally navigable by design turned out to be similar to hyperbolic networks, and many real-world networks were found to contain large fractions of their maximum-navigability skeletons~\cite{gulyas2015navigable}, the human brain example shown in Fig.~\ref{part2_Fig_comm}j.
 Assuming that real-world networks evolve to have a structure efficient for their functions, these findings provide an evolutionary perspective on the emergence of latent geometry leading to structural commonalities observed in many different real-world networks.